Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 Live Entertainment at the Polish Festival

-The 2023 festival opens with a blessing from Spakwus Slolem.
-Performers later in the day include Król Nocy, the Polonez Dance Ensemble, the North Shore Celtic Ensemble, Parno Drom and Chorus Juventus.
-There’s also a dance party starting at 6:30 pm.
+The 2023 festival opened with a blessing from Spakwus Slolem.
+Performers later in the day included Król Nocy, the Polonez Dance Ensemble, the North Shore Celtic Ensemble, Parno Drom and Chorus Juventus.
+There was also a dance party that started at 6:30 pm.

-As of mid-August, the exact schedule with performance times for the 2023 event is to be confirmed.
+As of mid-August, the exact schedule with performance times for the 2023 event was to be confirmed.
 Below, however, is a list of the performers.

 • Official Opening with a Spakwus Slolem Blessing